johnsilva7707/strands-mcp-q-index-perplexity/q_index_mcp/README.md

 ### Upload Data to S3

-Upload the files present in `synthetic_data` directory to S3 and use this as data source for Q Business APP you create as part of instructions in TVM Set up.
+Upload the files present in `synthetic_data` and `ticket_pdfs` directory to S3 and use this as data source for Q Business APP you create as part of instructions in TVM Set up.

 ### (Token Vending Machine) TVM Set up